artyapple/about_me/content/career/index.md

 ## Envidatec GmbH

+<h3>Software Engineer</h3>

 _2014 - 2018, Hamburg, Germany_

-Development of energy monitoring software
+Development of My-JEVis energy monitoring software, which makes it easy and cost-effective to keep track of consumption, production data and costs.

+**Responsibilities:**
 - Backend & frontend development in a small agile team
 - Maintenance, Deployment, Testing
 - Customer data analysis
 - Setup of measurement equipment, data collectors and other hardware

+**Tech-Stack:**
+Java, MySQL, Angular